dart-lang/language/working/modules/feature-specification.md

 ## Capability controls on types

+There are three fundamental kinds of entities in Dart's semantics:

+*   A **class** has a set of member declarations and a superclass (which may be Object).
+You can use a class **construct** new instances (if not abstract) and/or you can **extend** one as a superclass.

+*   An **interface** is a set of member *signatures*.

+*   A **mixin** is a set of member declarations.
+Unlike a class, a mixin does *not* have a superclass.
+You have to apply the mixin to some concrete superclass in order to get a class that you can construct.

+Dart's syntax somewhat obscures this.
+There is no dedicated syntax for declaring an interface.
+Until recently there was also no syntax for declaring a mixin.
-Dart defaults to being maximally permissive.
-When you define a class, it can, unless prohibited by its own structure, be used as an interface, superclass, or mixin.
-This is useful for consumers of the class because they are given the flexibility to do with it as they will.
-This flexibility comes with some
+Instead, a class declaration can, unless prohibited by its own structure, be used as an interface, superclass, or mixin.

-downsides:
+Inferring interfaces from classes and mixins a useful tool to avoid the redundancy found in Java and C# code.
+It provides consumers of the class maximum flexibility.
+But it comes at a cost:

 *   Since a class may be used as an interface, adding a method is potentially a breaking change, even if the author never intended the class's interface to